 Scrabble has been around for over 80 years, and it isn't difficult to see why.
 A chilled-out word game that's perfect for whiling away a lazy afternoon, it's meditative and relaxing.
 What's more, it gives your brain a fair workout.

-You know how it works; Scrabble tasks you with making words from the random letters in your possession.
+You know how it works: Scrabble tasks you with making words from the random letters in your possession.
 Certain combinations - and specific tiles - offer more points, but you can only add to words that already exist on the board.
 It's a blissfully uncomplicated concept, but still requires flexibility and skill.

-More board game recommendations
+More board game guides

 For more board game suggestions - including modern favorites that you won't be able to put down - don't forget to check out our other guides.
 There are plenty of fantastic games to choose from that will keep everyone entertained for weeks to come, and they're all available at the lowest prices.
-And if you want something a bit more adventurous?
-Be sure to visit the best tabletop RPGs or learn how to play D&D online.